keffren/jenkins/chapter-zero/jenkins_intro.md

 ![](../resources/waterfall_method.png)

-1. Requirements: Define and document project requirements.
+1. **Requirements**: Define and document project requirements.
-1. Design: Plan the software architecture and components.
+1. **Design**: Plan the software architecture and components.
-1. Implementation: Code based on the design specifications.
+1. **Implementation**: Code based on the design specifications.
-1. Testing: Verify the software for defects and adherence to requirements.
+1. **Testing**: Verify the software for defects and adherence to requirements.
-1. Deployment: Release the software to production or users.
+1. **Deployment**: Release the software to production or users.
-1. Maintenance: Provide ongoing support, updates, and bug fixes.
+1. **Maintenance**: Provide ongoing support, updates, and bug fixes.

 Each phase requires a deliverable from the previous phase to proceed.

 ### Modern development methodologies

 The modern development methodologies emphasize collaboration between different teams, flexibility in planning and development, and shorter development cycles.
-Three most common is:
+The most common is:

 - **Agile** - emphasizes adaptive planning and evolutionary development.
 Work is planned and completed in "sprints" (usually 1-2 weeks of work), with frequent (usually daily) "scrums" where all team members report progress and plan their next steps.
 See the Agile Manifesto.